 Meanwhile, both strands are already operational albeit on a smaller scale: the Commission’s Preparatory Action on Defence Research (PADR) is testing the grounds for EU-funded defence research with a budget of €90 million for 2017-2019; and the European defence industrial development programme (EDIDP) has started co-financing collaborative development projects with a budget of €500 million for 2019-2020.

 EDA is supporting both strands.
 The research window of the Fund will benefit from EDA's expertise in establishing the work programme and the technical specifications for the calls as well as from the lessons learnt from the previous Pilot Project and the current Preparatory Action which were/are both successfully implemented by EDA.
 The Agency will also help ensure the up-take of the research results in actual capability programmes.
 As regards the EDIDP, the Agency provides expertise for the adoption of the overall work programme and the assessment of the specific projects to make sure they are in line with the CDP priorities.
 EDA is also setting up a an EDIDP/EDF ‘marketplace’ to provide Member States with a flexible, structured and transparent framework for the EDIDP/EDF project preparation.

 EU FUNDING FOR COLLABORATIVE PROJECTS

 Guardian of coherence

-Throughout its involvement in the different tools, the Agency ensures all collaborative efforts are focused on EU capability priorities and produce tangible output (technologies, equipment) for the benefit of a stronger European defence.
+Throughout its involvement in the different tools, the Agency’s primary concern is and remains to ensure all collaborative efforts are focused on agreed EU capability priorities and produce tangible output (technologies, equipment) for the benefit of a stronger European defence.